ng-state/store/README.md

 ## Main idea

 In order to work with peace of state, current state path (statePath) and current lits item index (stateIndex) is passed down to child components and are received in state actions.
-Or absolute pats are set in state actions.
+Or absolute pats are set in state actions. (see explanation image at the bottom)

 ### Configuration